 We believe our culture and our purpose have been key contributors to our success to date and that the critical nature of the platform that we provide promotes a sense of greater purpose and fulfillment in our crew members.
 Any failure to preserve our culture or focus on our purpose could negatively affect our ability to retain and recruit personnel, which is critical to our growth, and to effectively focus on and pursue our corporate objectives.
 As we grow and develop the infrastructure of a public company, we may find it difficult to maintain these important values.
-If we fail to maintain our company culture or focus on our purpose our business and competitive position may be harmed.
+We may also have difficulty preserving our company culture as a large portion of our existing and newly hired workforce will be working remotely on a permanent basis.
+If we fail to maintain our company culture or focus on our purpose, our business and competitive position may be harmed.